Carcraftz/speedlearn-cli/README.md

 # speedlearn-cli

-speedlearn-cli is a command-line tool that automates the process of downloading MP4 videos, converting them to MP3, and transcribing the audio content.
+speedlearn-cli is a command-line tool that automates the process of downloading MP4 videos, converting them to MP3, transcribing the audio content, and generating detailed notes.
 This project was entirely built with Claude 3.5 Sonnet with Cursor in under an hour.
 Not a single line of code was written by a human.

 Resources